 Your website has the information your client needs, but you need a safe and secure web hosting service to make sure your site is actually available online and accessible.
 While there are countless available hosting options, you need to make sure you’re choosing a plan that backs up your data frequently in the event of a crash, addresses problems quickly, and, if you’re on a shared server, your site is allocated enough resources to keep it running smoothly and quickly.

 Emails are probably going to be your primary form of communication for the next few weeks, (or months) so you want a system that you can rely on to get you what you need and filter out what you don’t.
-Having a good online email provider that allows you to stay in touch from anywhere, integrates with your CRM and project management systems, and filters out spam is the first step to communication.
+Having a good online email provider that allows you to stay in touch from anywhere, integrates with your CRM and project management systems, and filters out spam is vital to consistent communication.

 Online Fax Tools